Neurological Rehabilitation Explained

 Following a brain injury or any condition affecting the nervous system, the aim is to make your life easier and give you more independence so you can do the activities you enjoy and that are important to you at this time in your life.

-The therapeutic aim is to reconnect old pathways or create new pathways in the brain to re-establish function.
+The therapeutic aim is to reconnect old pathways or create new pathways in the brain to re-establish the muscle activity to help regain movement and promote functional independence.

 We provide a fun and dynamic way of achieving this by getting to know you and using your hobbies, passions and desires to help you achieve your goals.